mozilla-services/docs/source/loop/apis.rst

    key_material = HKDF(hawk_session, "", 'identity.mozilla.com/picl/v1/sessionToken', 32*3)

-2. The key material you'll get out of the HKDF need to be separated into two parts, the first 32 bits are the hawk id, and the next 32 ones are the hawk key.
+2. The key material you'll get out of the HKDF need to be separated into two parts, the first 32 hex caracters are the hawk id, and the next 32 ones are the hawk key.

    Credentials::

         credentials = {
-            'id': keyMaterial[:32]
+            'id': keyMaterial[0:32]
             'key': keyMaterial[32:64]
             'algorithm': 'sha256'
         }